5 thoughts about what it's like to climb Mount Batur

 Even though we were on the road by 2.30am and the hike started at 4am, we weren't tired at all by the end of it.
 We had about 5 hours of sleep before waking up at 2am.
 We wasted no time in getting ourselves over to Seniman's Coffee for a huge breakfast to reward ourselves after.
 It was a sweaty climb but we cooled down fast in the morning chill, and decided to brave going directly to the café for breakfast before walking back to our hotel.
 Perhaps it was the fact that psychologically we felt that we really deserved it, but the meal was delicious.
 For the rest of the day after the hike we enjoyed walking around Ubud, seeing some other attractions and didn't feel exhausted at all.

 Oh yes.
 There are those who can hire a car to drive out to a spot near Kintamani to enjoy the sunrise view, but this hike was much needed on a holiday where you're pretty much lying on the beach most of the time.
 It wasn't enjoyable because of the slipperiness but that's just me.
 Shawn was bounding down the slope like a mountain bunny, very unfair.

 Note that there are 3 routes up: easy, medium and hard.
 The route we took with Bali Sunrise Trekking Tour (not sponsored, this is my post-trip opinion) was the medium one, and we'd booked online which is a little more expensive.
 They were very professional and ran their operations smoothly with punctual pick up and friendly, informative guides.
 You can also book your tours when you're in Ubud itself which will be cheaper at about 300,000IDR (USD22) per person.
 Most of the tours booked within Ubud take the easy route, which is longer, an easier incline, and of course more crowded during high season.

-On Pinterest?
-Pin the image on the left to share the love!
+Be part of NineTwoBySix's motto for meaningful work and purposeful travel - Pin the image on the left to share the love!